by Isabella Valdez

 I always look past people’s skin when I first meet them, wondering wolfishly about what’s going on underneath.
 For the first few nights, I appear bright and in my entirety, but then my hair starts falling out, my lips begin shriveling in shells, bruises bloom marvelous yellows where you touch me.
 But you don’t jump back because it’s kind of fantastic to watch someone decay in front of you.
 So, there we are, against a striking white background, and I’m coughing up blood all over your collar and your face, and you, you’re not moving an inch.
 Together, we look wrong, but you don’t back away, just like I knew you couldn’t.

-Nerve-endings brought into open air, millimeters away from complete exposure, my face melted and gooey like glass, I reach my maggot fingers out as if to caress.
+Nerve endings brought into open air, millimeters away from complete exposure, my face melted and gooey like glass, I reach my maggot fingers out as if to caress.
 But my touch, though welcomed, seems to sting what’s left of me.
-My disease does spread to others-my eyes alone are oozing pus, my lungs are blackened to char.
+My disease does not spread to others–my eyes alone are oozing pus, my lungs blackened to char.
 I don’t tell you but there was never a time before this.
 I, too, emerged from the womb with each limb snapped, tiny bones screaming beneath my gray skin.
 The doctors cried out in fright when they saw me, nearly dropped me, nearly knocked me out cold.

 But this isn’t the childhood I share with others often, and definitely not with you.
 I’m not sure how your rosy cheeks would react to knowing that instead of raspberry popsicles dripping down my chin and the soft trickle of rain lulling me to sleep midday, I only remember my brother when he was seven and stabbing my even younger sister in the pinky toe with a pencil, the lead breaking off inside her, the sound draining from the air and resurfacing at her horrified scream.
 Or that my other sister crushed her thumb in the car door and the nail fluttered off as if it were made of tissue paper, the flesh underneath soft and pink, having never been used as protection.
 You just wouldn’t get how happy I was when my father tied my ice skate laces around my ankles, how the blood trailed everywhere I went until an attendant pulled me from the rink, handed me shrieking into his arms.